odpi/egeria/open-metadata-publication/website/roadmap/README.md

 Figure 3 shows an overview of the status of the functions.
 Green means that there is function that is either [released or technical preview](../content-status).
-Orange means there is work going on and red means it is planned by not started.
+Orange means there is work going on and red means it is planned but not started.

 ![Figure 3](functional-organization-showing-implementation-status-for-1.5.png#pagewidth)
 > **Figure 3:** Status of the functions found in each layer of capability for Egeria release 1.5